huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-For the stub to recursive resolver scenario, the authentication requirements are the same as described in DoT {{?RFC7858}} and "Usage Profiles for DNS over TLS and DNS over DTLS" {{!RFC8310}}.
-There is no need to authenticate the client's identity in either scenario.
+For the stub to recursive resolver scenario, the authentication requirements are the same as described in DoT {{?RFC7858}} and "Usage Profiles for DNS over TLS and DNS over DTLS" {{!RFC8310}}. {{?RFC8932}} states that DNS privacy services SHOULD provide credentials that clients can use to authenticate the server.
+Given this, and to align with the authentication model for DoH, DoQ stubs SHOULD use a Strict authentication profile.
+There is no need to authenticate the client's identity.

 For zone transfer, the requirements are the same as described in
 {{!RFC9103}}.